ori294/Interpreter-Flight-Simulator-language/README.md

 Interpreter for a flight simulator coding language, made with CPP.

 Prerequisites
-Install git on your machine
-Sign up to github
+Install git on your machine - here: https://git-scm.com/download/ Sign up to github
 Install
 Clone the project on your machine: